qlaffont/LiveChatCaCaBox/README.md

 This application is inspired from a project (LiveChat) who have been developed by streamer group called [Cacabox](https://www.youtube.com/channel/UC6izVPg2AiK83K-rqS6AgmA).

 The objective of this application is to send content on a webpage who is used in a broadcast sofware like OBS, XSplit, etc.

+An hosted version exist on [LeStudio](https://lestudio.qlaffont.com) !

+**No support will be answered if you don't know Docker OR JavaScript.**

 ### Features